Canada is multilingual, and so are the rules around translation

 - Public signage (in Québec, French must be predominant)

-If you’re hiring in Canada, you must respect employees’ language rights—especially in Québec, where the Charter of the French Language guarantees the right to work in French.
+If you are hiring in Canada, you must respect employees’ language rights, especially in Québec, where the Charter of the French Language guarantees the right to work in French.

-This means all workplace communications, software interfaces, training materials, and internal documentation must be available in French.
-It is illegal to refuse employment or terminate a worker solely for lacking English proficiency—unless the role genuinely requires it (e.g., customer service for an English-only brand).
+That means all workplace communications, software interfaces, training material, and internal documentation must be available in French.
+It is illegal to refuse employment or terminate a worker only for lacking English proficiency, unless the role genuinely requires it (for example, customer service for an English-only brand).

-While other provinces don’t impose the same strict rules, offering bilingual workplaces can improve retention, inclusivity, and employer branding—particularly in Ontario, New Brunswick, and Manitoba.
+Other provinces do not impose the same strict rules, but offering bilingual workplaces improves retention, inclusion, and employer branding, particularly in Ontario, New Brunswick, and Manitoba.

-Even if your website is professionally translated, your social media presence may still be missing the mark.
+Even with a professionally translated website, your social media presence can still miss the mark.
 In bilingual markets like Montréal, Ottawa, or Moncton, audiences expect content in both languages.

-Automated or poorly adapted translations can damage your brand’s credibility.
-Canadian French, for example, uses different idioms, spelling, and cultural references than European French.
-A professional agency ensures your tone remains authentic, engaging, and error-free.
+Automated or poorly adapted translation will damage your brand’s credibility.
+Canadian French uses different idioms, spelling, and cultural references than European French.
+A professional agency keeps your tone authentic, engaging, and free of errors.

-Translation isn’t just about legal compliance—it’s a strategic investment in customer loyalty.
+Translation is not just about legal compliance.
+It is a strategic investment in customer loyalty.
 Brands that reflect local language and culture show they value their Canadian audiences.

-Consider Kellogg’s: as early as 1907—long before Canada’s Official Languages Act—they printed cereal boxes in both English and French.
-This foresight helped them build lasting trust in one of their top global markets.
+Take Kellogg’s: as early as 1907, long before Canada’s Official Languages Act, they printed cereal boxes in both English and French.
+That foresight helped them build lasting trust in one of their top global markets.

-If you’re entering Canada’s multilingual landscape, BeTranslated Canada provides certified, culturally attuned translations in Canadian English, Canadian French, and Indigenous languages, delivered by native-speaking professionals with sector-specific expertise.
+If you are entering Canada’s multilingual market, BeTranslated Canada delivers certified, culturally fitted translation in Canadian English, Canadian French, and Indigenous languages, by native-speaking professionals with sector experience.

-👉 Request your free, no-obligation quote today to ensure your Canadian expansion is both compliant and compelling.
+👉 Request your free, no-obligation quote today to make your Canadian expansion both compliant and effective.